Shockwave (jet truck)

-Shockwave was a family of jet-powered American trucks, including Shockwave, a 1984 Peterbilt 359 truck tractor, and Super Shockwave, a 1957 Chevy truck.
+Shockwave is a family of two jet-powered American trucks: Shockwave, a 1984 Peterbilt 359 truck tractor, and Super Shockwave, a 1957 Chevy truck.
+The original Shockwave truck was destroyed in a 2022 crash; the Super Shockwave truck continues to be used in performances under a different name.

 Shockwave

-Shockwave was the first of the Shockwave trucks.
-It currently holds the world record for jet-powered full-sized trucks at 376 mph.
+"Shockwave" was the first of the Shockwave family of trucks.
+It still holds the world record for jet-powered full-sized trucks at 376 mph.